What Is Periodontal Surgery – Am I a Candidate for It?

 Periodontal surgery is a dental procedure to restore the look and function of teeth, gums, and bone damaged due to severe gum disease.
-A periodontist can help you determine if you’re a candidate for surgery.
+A periodontist can help you determine if you’re a candidate for periodontal surgery in San Francisco, CA.

 But it’s not just one type of surgery…